garnierclement/pfe/projects/manticore/README.md

 * SUB to subscribe to a PUB socket
 * REQ to issue a synchronous request
 * REP to issue a synchronous reply (not used actually, see DEALER)
-* ROUTER to issue asynchronous requests
+* ROUTER to issue asynchronous replies
-* DEALER to issue asynchronous replies
+* DEALER to issue asynchronous requests

+We can think of REQ and DEALER soscket sas "clients" and ROUTER sockets as "servers".
+That is why we bind the ROUTER sockets and connect REQ and DEALER sockets to them.

 > //TODO: write about 0MQ sockets and pattern
+> Node: see bind/connect mechanism in UNIX sockets

 #### Use cases